compromise-evident/tryRSA/README.md

 is the number of total squares.
 And the index of this image WITHOUT artifacting can be incomprehensibly distant from the same image index WITH artifacting.
-The same can be said for differences in digit styles, colors, and legibility boundaries.
+The same can be said for differences in digit styles and legibility boundaries.

 Are there consistent and scalable relationships between similar images?
 Can these relationships help you jump to